digitaltembo/readings/_posts/2014-01-01-The-PreHistory-of-The-Far-Side:-A-10th-Anniversary-Exhibit.md

 ---
-title: "The PreHistory of The Far Side: A 10th Anniversary Exhibit"
+title: "The PreHistory of The Far Side:"
+subtitle: "A 10th Anniversary Exhibit"
 author: Gary Larson
 authorSort: Larson, Gary
 pageCount: 288